bluerobotics/BlueOS-Water-Linked-DVL/README.md

 ### v1.0.1
  - Fixed an issue where the driver was sending Rangefinder messages with invalid data

-This is a docker implementation of a Waterlinked DVL A50 driver as a BlueOS Extension.
+This is a docker implementation of a Waterlinked DVL A50 and A125 driver as a BlueOS Extension.

 ## Install